-Because clean water is essential to the health of the more than 50 national parks in the Chesapeake watershed, Joy serves on the steering committee of the Choose Clean Water Coalition of more than 200 organizations working for clean water in the Chesapeake.
-She is a leader in the “Scenic, Wild Delaware River,” a new partnership with community leaders along the middle and upper Delaware River to preserve and promote the nature, history and culture of this three-state, nine-county region anchored by national parks.
+Because clean water is essential to the health of the more than 50 national parks in the Chesapeake watershed and their community neighbors, Joy helped found the Choose Clean Water Coalition in 2009, now with 200+ organizations working together for clean water policies and practices.
+She was a leader in establishing the “Scenic Wild Delaware River,” a partnership with community leaders along the middle and upper Delaware River in New York, Pennsylvania, and New Jersey to preserve and promote the nature, history and culture of this region anchored by national parks.

 Joy has worked to advance clean air protections throughout her professional career.
 Soon after joining NPCA, she helped establish and, for a time, led NPCA’s “clean air for parks and people” campaign to defend and strengthen Clean Air Act protections.
 Joy was a leader in the Healthy Air Campaign in Maryland, which in 2006 secured the nation’s strongest state legislation to reduce air pollution including carbon dioxide from power plants.